ml4code/ml4code.github.io/_publications/maddison2014structured.markdown

 conference: ICML
 year: 2014
 bibkey: maddison2014structured
-tags: ["language model", "code generation", "grammar", "AST"]
+tags: ["language model", "code generation", "grammar", "grammar"]
 ---
 We study the problem of building generative models of natural source code (NSC); that is,